Board of Directors

 Ryan Brueggeman – National Director / Vice President

-Ryan Brueggeman has had a substantial background in wrestling and Martial Arts which carried him though his formative years in Jr. High and High School.
+Ryan Brueggeman has had a substantial background in wrestling and martial arts which carried him though his formative years in Jr. High and High School.
 Mr. Brueggeman enlisted in the United States Navy where he continued to wrestle at various events around the globe.
 It was during this time Ryan was also introduced to Krav Maga.
-Past his competing days, Ryan has been officiating wrestling for 17 years at the State Championship level in Missouri, Massachusetts, Washington and Arizona.
-His officiating of wrestling led to his involvement in officiating MMA for UMMAF, having officiated the 2014 and 2015 UMMAF National Championship MMA Tournaments and served as the Sanctioning Director in 2016, as well as the 2014 and 2015 IMMAF World Championship MMA Tournaments and served as the Sanctioning Director 2016.
-Mr. Brueggeman is also a licensed professional and amateur MMA official in several states across the country.
+Past his competing days, Ryan has been officiating wrestling for 19 years at the State Championship level in Missouri, Massachusetts, Washington and Arizona.
+His officiating of wrestling led to his involvement in officiating MMA for UMMAF, having officiated the 2014 and 2015 UMMAF National Championship MMA Tournaments and served as the Sanctioning Director in 2016 and 2017, as well as the 2014, 2015 and 2018 IMMAF World Championship MMA Tournaments and served as the Sanctioning Director 2016.
+Mr. Brueggeman is also a licensed professional and amateur MMA official in several states across the country having officiated in promotions such as World Series of Fighting (WSOF) Legacy Fighting Alliance (LFA) and the UFC as well as many other promotions.
 As National Director and Vice President for UMMAF, Mr. Brueggeman oversees negotiations with state athletic commissions and all compliance issues, athlete and gym membership as well as overall responsibility for the overall growth of UMMAF in the United States and also serves as Mr. Babcock’s liaison to the IMMAF Board of Directors, and United States technical advisor to the International Mixed Martial Arts Federation.